 A policy and procedure was in place for the safeguarding and protection of adults at risk of harm.
 The policy included the types and indicators of abuse and distinct referral pathways in the event of a safeguarding issue arising with an adult.
-The relevant contact details were included for onward referral to the local Health and Social Care Trust should a safeguarding issue arise.
+Ms Traynor was provided with advice and guidance to ensure that the relevant contact details are included for onward referral to the local Health and Social Care Trust should a safeguarding issue arise.
+Ms Traynor was receptive to this advice.